Introduction

 Religious Devotion

-For many Sri Lankans, participating in or witnessing the Esala Perahera is an act of religious devotion.
-The festival is an opportunity to pay homage to the Sacred Tooth Relic and seek blessings for the year ahead.
+For many Sri Lanka, getting involved with watching or organizing the the Esala Perahera is an act of religion.
+It is an occasion to say ‘thank you’ to the Sacred Tooth Relic, and to ask the blessings of the year to come.

 Preparing for the Festival